timdnewman/Lizzy/docs/tutorials/rect.md

 # Channel flow experiment
 In this basic example we will simulate the filling of a rectangular panel.
-The mesh file used in this example is provided in the folder "_example_meshes_"
+The mesh file used in this example is [`Rect1M_R1.msh`](../../examples/meshes/Rect1M_R1.msh).

 ## Copy the mesh file
 Create a folder in a preferred location.
-In this example, we will create a folder named "_rect_panel_" for reference, but pick any name.
+In this example, we will create a folder named "_channel_flow_" for reference, but pick any name.
 We will refer to this folder as the "working folder".
-Copy the file `example_meshes/Rect1M_R1.msh` in the new directory "_rect_panel_".
+Copy the file [`Rect1M_R1.msh`](../../examples/meshes/Rect1M_R1.msh) in the new directory "_channel_flow_".

 <div style="display: flex; justify-content: center;">
 <img src="./images/Rect1M_R1_mesh.jpg" alt="Alt text" width="720">